iqz-systems/terraform-google-gke-cluster/README.md

 # terraform-google-gke-cluster

 Terraform module to create a Google Kubernetes Engine cluster with Workload Identity enabled.
+This module also preconfigures the cluster with the [ingress-nginx controller](https://kubernetes.github.io/ingress-nginx/) and [cert-manager](https://cert-manager.io/).

-This module uses the [google](https://registry.terraform.io/providers/hashicorp/google/4.10.0) provider.
+This module uses the [google](https://registry.terraform.io/providers/hashicorp/google) provider.

 ## Usage